GovDataOfficial/GovDataPortal/CONTRIBUTING.md

 ------------
 If you spot a bug or wish for a new feature, use GitHub Issues to report them.
-Ideally attach the issue to the corresponding component, e.g. dataset-portlet.
-If you are unsure just file the bug in the relevant parent project, e.g. govdata-ui or opendata-platform.
+Ideally attach the issue to the corresponding component, e.g. gd-edit-portlet.
+If you are unsure just file the bug in the relevant parent project, e.g. GovData.

 Submit a pull request
 ---------------------